 That’s our mission in a nutshell.

 As part of the HIV Prevention and Care Project, and with the experienced input of the Pitt Men’s Study medical staff (both housed within the University of Pittsburgh Graduate School of Public Health), M4Mhealthysex.org strives to get important health information to the people who need it, via the social media venues they frequent the most.
-Our sexual health educators reach out on Grindr, Scruff, Jack’d, Adam4Adam and Craigslist, in areas around the state that are particularly hard hit by HIV and other STDs.
+Our sexual health educators reach out on Grindr, Scruff, Jack’d, and Adam4Adam, in areas around the state that are particularly hard hit by HIV and other STDs.
 In 2016, we referred more than 600 MSM in Pennsylvania to free HIV/STD testing, sent a variety of Health Alerts (short bulletins alerting MSM to critical health issues) to more than 8,000 recipients, and added to our archive of 450-plus informative posts concerning HIV and other STDs, PrEP, sexual health and the general well-being of men who have sex with men.

 Being informed about sexual health can protect you from serious sexually transmitted infections.
 It can also keep our community healthy and strong.
 So if you see us online, don’t be afraid to ask questions.
 You can also browse through our helpful links related to STD/HIV testing, PrEP and general health.

 For more information about M4MHealthysex.org, the HIV Prevention and Care Project, and/or sexual health in general, contact us at m4mInformation@pitt.edu.
 We’re here to help.